What are some family-friendly activities to enjoy in St Ives and West Cornwall?

+St Ives and West Cornwall offer a plethora of family-friendly activities, including visits to iconic landmarks like the Eden Project, St Michael’s Mount, and Lands End, as well as exploring wildlife sanctuaries, sculpture gardens, and participating in creative workshops and sessions at places like Leach Pottery and Tate St Ives.
 As parents of three young kids, we are always looking out for local places to visit for days out with our children.
 Here are our tips and suggestions for kid-friendly activities in St Ives and West Cornwall…

 Eden Project